sanketpadhyal/Mimi-Project/README.md

 - See sent, delivered, and read states.
 - See online, last-seen, typing, recording, and upload activity when privacy settings allow it.
 - Pin, mute, search, and remove conversations.
+- Search chats, message text, usernames, global people, and Personal Cloud from one search screen.
-- Share text or files from another Android app into Mimi.
+- Share text, photos, videos, documents, and other files from another Android app into Mimi.
+- Open shared items directly in Mimi without waiting through the startup splash.
+- Select a photo or document and add a caption only when you tap the message field.

 ### Voice Calls

 - Make and receive one-to-one voice calls.
-- Answer or decline an incoming call from its notification.
+- Answer, decline, join, or return to a call from its notification.
 - Mute the microphone or use the speaker during a call.
+- Keep navigating Mimi while a call is active with reduced call-screen overhead.
 - See recent, missed, declined, and completed calls.
 - Remove call history for yourself or for both people.
 - Choose who is allowed to call you.